Hello and welcome to this

 He loves to hear from you!

-It's called'Talking in the Dark'and is an erotic adult thriller set in England.
+an unusual thriller set in present-day England.

-Recording sessions took place in the summer of 2016.
+Recording sessions took place throughout 2017.

 (I record a few chapters one day each month,